-Provides full-text access to selected medicine, nursing and allied health books.
+Provides full-text access to a collection of medicine, nursing and allied health e-books.

 A selective bibliography of articles in various fields of Jewish studies and in the study of Eretz Israel and the State of Israel.
 Compiled mainly from the holdings of the Jewish National and University Library.
 Database includes materials in Hebrew, Yiddish, English, French, German, and other European languages.